latticeflow-one/aigo-integrations/README.md

 ## Repository Structure

-This repository is structured to modularize the different components of an AI system.
+This repository is structured to modularize the different components in AI GO!.
 We use **YAML** as the primary configuration language to define entity metadata, prompt templates, and runtime requirements.

 - [**apps/**](./apps)
   - Contains application-level configurations that tie multiple components (models, datasets, evaluators) together into cohesive workflows.

 - [**tasks/**](./tasks)
-  - Defines the fundamental GenAI tasks (e.g., `text-generation`, `question-answering`, `summarization`) that models and datasets must adhere to.
+  - Defines the evaluation tasks that test your GenAI application.
+To define a task, it includes to specify the dataset, solver, and scoring metrics.

 - [**models/**](./models)
-  - YAML definitions for specific LLM architectures and versions.
+  - YAML definitions for specific GenAI models.
 This is where you register your model identity and reference its artifacts or API endpoints.

 - [**model_adapters/**](./model_adapters)
   - The integration glue code.
 These scripts or containers wrap your raw model inference code (or API calls to providers like OpenAI/Anthropic) to communicate with the LatticeFlow platform's standard interfaces.